Share This Post

 A pulley system malfunction and subsequent mechanical breakdown

-Faulty wiring which can affect anything from the pulley system to the brakes which should stop a sudden fall
+Faulty wiring can affect anything from the pulley system to the brakes which should stop a sudden fall

 Unbalanced leveling of an elevator car which when in motion can cause victims to lose their balance,